The Dodgers have laid off the fat lady.

 That will be the beginning."

 The last two days, it looked as though it was finished for the Dodgers early in both games.
 But the beginning (or big INNING) was not til the bottom of the NINTH last night.
 Today it was the bottom of the TWELFTH.
 Even when it looked hopeless...they kept on playing...they knew it wasn't over.
 The Dodgers don't leave the game early.
-They stay in the game and play hard...they do not give up.
+They stay in the game and play hard...they do not give up.everything is finished.

 It's really the same for you and me in this great game called life; we can not give up!
 We can never never never give up!
 Even when it looks hopeless, even when it seems like it might be over...we have to keep going.
 We have to stay in the game and fight hard to win!
 When one door closes, we either find an open window--or we break down the damn door!
 Who knows what great things are up ahead?!